France

 In France, psychomotor care is provided on medical prescription and must be carried out exclusively by a state-certified psychomotor therapist, a healthcare professional.

-The psychomotor therapist conducts individual or group activities in psychomotor education, prevention, health education, rehabilitation/re-adaptation of psychomotor functions and related human functions, as well as psychocorporal therapy.
+The psychomotor therapist conducts individual or group activities in psychomotor education, prevention, health education, rehabilitation/re-adaptation and therapy.

 You will find some demographic information on the FFP website.